aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/setting-background-and-drawing-color/_index.md

 title: Set background color java with Aspose.CAD for Java
 linktitle: Setting Background and Drawing Color
 second_title: Aspose.CAD Java API
 description: Learn how to set background color java using Aspose.CAD for Java while converting CAD to PDF and TIFF.
-Customize drawing color for professional results.
+Discover how to change CAD background color, convert CAD to PDF, and convert CAD to TIFF with full control over drawing colors.
 weight: 15
 url: /java/advanced-cad-features/setting-background-and-drawing-color/
-date: 2025-12-12
+date: 2026-02-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}